Military parade: United States

-Military parades in the American capital are held quadrennially by servicemen of the United States Armed Forces during the Presidential inaugural parade.
+Military parades in the American capital are held quadrennially by servicemen of the United States Armed Forces during the presidential inaugural parade.
 These are not considered to be regular military parades however, as the parading formations are actually not entirely composed of armed servicemen.

-The first known organized military procession in the United States was the Grand Review of the Armies, on May 23 and May 24, 1865, following the end of the American Civil War (1861-1865).
+The first known organized military procession in the United States was the Grand Review of the Armies, on May 23 and May 24, 1865, following the end of the American Civil War (1861–1865).
 The New York City Victory Parade of 1946 was held in mid-January in 1946 to commemorate the conclusion of World War II and the Allied victory over the Axis Powers in all theaters of the war, helped by the service of millions of Americans who served under the armed forces and the National Guard, in addition to the state defense forces.
 In the late 40s and the early 50s, massive parades in honor of Army Day and later Armed Forces Day were held in the capital.
-The most recently held military parade was the National Victory Celebration on June 8, 1991, to celebrate the conclusion of Gulf War in Iraq.
+The National Victory Celebration parade was held on June 8, 1991 to celebrate the conclusion of Gulf War in Iraq.
+The US Army 250th Anniversary Parade was held on June 14, 2025 to celebrate the Army's 250th birthday.

-In 2018, a national debate was sparked when President Donald Trump proposed to hold a military parade on 10 November 2018 in honor of the Veterans Day holiday the next day, commonly known as the "Trump Military Parade".
-This was seen by most as expensive and authoritarian-like and by August of that year, the Department of Defense announced that the military parade would be postponed until 2019.
-The 2019 Fourth of July parade was the first attended by the President of the United States in his capacity as the constitutional commander-in-chief of the United States Armed Forces and the National Guard Bureau, with the parade route changed to include the Lincoln Memorial complex within the greater area around the National Mall.
+In 2018, a national debate was sparked when President Donald Trump proposed to hold a military parade on 10 November 2018 in honor of the Veterans Day holiday the next day, commonly known as the "Trump Military Parade", and by August of that year, the Department of Defense announced that the military parade would be postponed until 2019.
+The 2019 Fourth of July parade was the first attended by the president of the United States in his capacity as the constitutional commander-in-chief of the United States Armed Forces and the National Guard Bureau, with the parade route changed to include the Lincoln Memorial complex within the greater area around the National Mall.
 It was also the first time since the 1950s where units aside from the guards of honor, also included cadets from the military academies, units of the Armed Forces and the National Guard and the nationally produced military equipment of the services marching past in the national capital city in front of the members of government, Congress, veterans and the people of the capital.

 Annual military parades, as well as armed forces and veterans' participation in civil parades are held in the following days in major cities in the country, in areas with military installations and in state capitals: